-The Company has issued 3,000 shares of Series D auction rate preferred stock totaling \$75,000.
+At August 31, 2008, the Company had issued 3,000 shares of Series D Auction Rate Preferred Stock ("ARPS") totaling \$75,000.
 The Company has 10,000 shares of authorized preferred stock.
 The preferred stock has rights determined by the Board of Directors.
-The preferred stock has a liquidation value of \$25,000 per share plus any accumulated, but unpaid dividends, whether or not declared.
+The ARPS has a liquidation value of \$25,000 per share plus any accumulated, but unpaid dividends, whether or not declared.

-Holders of preferred stock are entitled to receive cash dividend payments at an annual rate that may vary for each rate period.
-The dividend rate as of February 29, 2008 was 6.29%.
-The weighted average dividend rate for the three months ended February 29, 2008, was 6.43%.
+Holders of the ARPS are entitled to receive cash dividend payments at an annual rate that may vary for each rate period.
+The dividend rate as of August 31, 2008 was 4.83%.
+The weighted average dividend rate for the nine months ended August 31, 2008, was 5.61%.
 This rate includes the applicable rate based on the latest results of the auction and does not include commissions paid to the auction agent in the amount of 0.25%.
 Under the 1940 Act, the Company may not declare dividends or make other distribution on shares of common stock or purchases of such shares if, at any time of the declaration, distribution or purchase, asset coverage with respect to the outstanding preferred stock would be less than 200%.

-Since February 14, 2008, the Company's Series D auction rate preferred stock has failed to generate sufficient investor interest at the maximum allowable rates under the terms of the preferred stock.
-As a result, the dividend rate on the preferred stock has been set at such maximum rate.
+Since February 14, 2008, there have been more Preferred Stock shares offered for sale then there were buyers of those Preferred Stock shares, and as a result, the auctions of the Company's Series D Auction Rate Preferred Stock have failed.
+As a result, the dividend rate on the ARPS has been set at such maximum rate.
 Based on the Company's current credit ratings, the maximum rate is equal to 200% of the greater of (a) the AA Composite Commercial Paper Rate or (b) the applicable LIBOR rate.

-The preferred stock is redeemable in certain circumstances at the option of the Company.
-The preferred stock is also subject to a mandatory redemption if the Company fails to meet an asset coverage ratio required by law, or fails to cure deficiency as stated in the Company's rating agency guidelines in a timely manner.
+The ARPS is redeemable in certain circumstances at the option of the Company.
+The ARPS is also subject to a mandatory redemption if the Company fails to meet an asset coverage ratio required by law, or fails to cure deficiency as stated in the Company's rating agency guidelines in a timely manner.

-The holders of the preferred stock have voting rights equal to the holders of common stock (one vote per share) and will vote together with the holders of shares of common stock as a single class except on matters affecting only the holders of preferred stock or the holders of common stock.
+The holders of the ARPS have voting rights equal to the holders of common stock (one vote per share) and will vote together with the holders of shares of common stock as a single class except on matters affecting only the holders of ARPS or the holders of common stock.